 Just click ‘Next’ without changing anything.

-If the old version of Houdini has been installed, you will be asked if you uninstall it.
+If the old version of Houdini has been installed, you will be asked if you want to uninstall it.

 Click the ‘Install’ button to start the installation of Houdini.
-Wait for a while.
+It may take a little while to install.

 When the installation is completed, the following window pops up.
 Click ‘Finish’ to close the installer.